PraMamba/cell-o1/README.md

 <h4 id="4-4">📤 3.4 Convert RL Checkpoint to Hugging Face Format </h4>

-After GRPO training, if your model is saved in FSDP (Fully Sharded Data Parallel) format, you can convert it to Hugging Face format using:
+After RL training, if your model is saved in FSDP (Fully Sharded Data Parallel) format, you can convert it to Hugging Face format using:

 ```bash
 python scripts/convert_fsdp_to_hf.py \